ClubMontana/CVEChecker/README.md

 ###### Installation

-1. Clone or download the repository to your local machine.
+**_1. Clone or download the repository to your local machine.
 2. Open a terminal or command prompt in the directory where the script is located.
-3. Run the following command to install the required libraries:
+3. Run the following command to install the required libraries:_**
 ```
 pip3 install requests
 ```